pixie-io/docs.px.dev/content/en/02-installing-pixie/04-install-schemes/01-cli.md

 - Determine if you already have [Operator Lifecycle Manager](https://docs.openshift.com/container-platform/4.5/operators/understanding/olm/olm-understanding-olm.html) (OLM) deployed to your cluster, possibly to the default `olm` namespace.
 Pixie uses the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to manage its Vizier, which handles data collection and query execution (see the [Architecture](/about-pixie/what-is-pixie/#system-architecture) diagram).
 The OLM is used to install, update and manage the Vizier Operator.

 ## 1. Install the Pixie CLI

-Pixie's CLI is the fastest and easiest way to install and manage your Pixie installation.

 You can install the CLI in one of four ways: